RobbinLawJavaScript/next-react-demos/bl-react-events-and-state-fundamentals/ac-event-state-fundamentals/specs.md

     setTodoText(event.target.value)
   }
 ```
-- on the `TextField` set the value to the `todoText` and everytime the input changes fire the `onTodoTextChange` function
+- on the `TextField` set the value to the `todoText` and every time the input changes fire the `onTodoTextChange` function
 ```jsx
   <TextField
     id="standard-basic"